disruptiveplanets/AIME/code/density/readme.md

 ## June 17

 I fixed a couple flaws in the code that were failing for non-9 degrees of freedom.
 I also tried to figure out what was causing the move-3 and move-1.5 core extractions to fail.
 Their moments were different from the data moments.

+## June 21

+I worked out all the programming bugs with the lumpy model and extracted representations of the moved and spherical lumps.